 For those in Hong Kong, it is especially important that you choose the correct duvet to meet your summer needs as the heat and humidity makes practically every Hong Konger reach for the air-con; a low breathability duvet will make you feel hot and a thinner low-insulation duvet will make you feel the cold with your air conditioner turned on full blast.
 So make sure you look for a duvet (or comforter) that is breathable but provides proper insulation.
 Not only will this help you sleep in summer, it may even keep you warm in winter!

-Today’s modern choice of a summer duvet (or comforter) is one with microfibre filling, a cost-effective yet highly efficient way to remain cozy - with or without the obligatory air-con.
-Although you might think a cotton and polyester mix would be a good choice for summer duvet filling, this combination is heavy and would be quite uncomfortable as it does not breath well.
+Today’s modern choice of a lightweight summer duvet (or comforter) is one with microfibre filling, a cost-effective yet highly efficient way to remain cozy - with or without the obligatory air-con.
+Although you might think a cotton and polyester mix would be a good choice for summer duvet filling, this combination is heavy and would be quite uncomfortable as it does not breathe well.

 At the higher end of the market, you can find microfibre filling that mimics natural goose or duck down but is 100% hypoallergenic.
 The way microfibre filling achieves this amazing feat is by using high-grade synthetic fibres that have been shaved to mimic the texture and warmth of down.
 The benefit?
 A lower price, lighter weight, zero allergy concerns regarding animal products!
 As a prime example of a smart way to use microfiber filling in a duvet (or comforter), you don’t need to look further than the All-Season Duvet™.